top of page

 My theory in regard to this issue is that examination isn't that grandiose in importance anymore, because philosophy isn't that imperative anymore, like other fields of knowledge.
 One of the reasons is because the former isn't as accurate as the latter.
 The functionality of philosophy has drastically changed over human history, to the point that much of its role has been taken by science.

 However, it wasn't necessarily the case in Socrates' period, where philosophy began to evolve.
 A period where great thinkers emerged and formed schools of thought.
-Therefore, one can say that much of what we claim to be true is largely influenced by the setting we were initally in.
+Therefore, one can say that much of what we claim to be true is largely influenced by the setting we were initially in.

 Nowadays philosophy may be regarded as irrelevant simply because it is not as profitable beyond academia.
 That perspective is part of the mercenary's mindset that's been normalized as humanity became more industrious in nature.
 In other words, the industrial revolution contributed much to putting financial self-interest in higher regard, over what we're actually doing for a living.
-Even though philosophy can be regarded as science, contemporary science requires experimentation.
-A philosopher might as well just think philosophically and leave it at that.

 To put it simply, examining one's life isn't that relevant anymore when you can search online about things regarding your situation, receive a professional diagnosis from a doctor, learn the effect of your nutrition on your body, and better yet, learn who you are from a psychologist.